Skip to content

 5.0 (32 reviews)

 The estate accommodates 120 guests with no curfew and external catering permitted, so the pool terrace transitions naturally from afternoon gathering to evening drinks.
 Prehistoric cave dwellings and Roman remains on the property give curious guests something to explore between pool sessions, and the proximity to both Aix-en-Provence and Avignon TGV stations (35 minutes each) provides strong transport links.
-For south-of-France pool celebrations where the landscape around the water matters as much as the water itself, this Alpilles estate delivers a setting with genuine historical depth.
+This Alpilles estate frames the pool with genuine historical depth.

 Why We Love It